AnuAnnaJudson/Earth_Mars_Comm/README.md

 translation.
 3. Once done, the translation is returned from the action.
 4. Interceptor
-1. Create an Interceptor that will modify each outgoing message, so our program can understand the communication
+1. An Interceptor that will modify each outgoing message, so our program can understand the communication
 2. This interceptor will read the values set by the Middleware (x-sender and x-receiver).
 3. If the incoming message was from Earth, the response JSON will show ‘Response From